marcamsler1/snakegame/README.md

 ## Acknowledgements

-The food sprites were downloaded from [here]https://henrysoftware.itch.io/pixel-food and [here](https://ghostpixxells.itch.io/pixel-mart)
+The food sprites were downloaded from https://henrysoftware.itch.io/pixel-food and [here] https://ghostpixxells.itch.io/pixel-mart

 ## License

-See [LICENSE](LICENSE) file for details.
+See [LICENSE-MIT](LICENSE-MIT) file for details.